RecordsKeeper/recordskeeper-python-sdk/docs/source/block.rst

 It will return transaction ids, transaction count, nonce, size, hash value, previous block's hash value, next block hash value, merkle root, difficulty, blocktime and miner address of the block.

+**2. Retrieve a range of blocks on RecordsKeeper chain**

+You have to pass these block height as the argument to the retrieveBlocks function call:

+* Block range: range of the block of which you want to collect info

+. code-block:: python

+    . code-block:: python

+    retrieveBlocks(block_range)
+    block_hash, miner_add, block_time, txcount = retrieveBlocks(block_range)

+    print block_hash    # prints hash of the blocks print miner_add     # prints miner of the blocks print block_time    # prints block time of the blocks print txcount       # prints transaction count of the blocks

+It will return blockhash, miner address, blocktime and transaction count of the blocks.